1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 1931 No Mint Mark Wheat Penny Value

-Red-Brown (RB) examples occupy the crucial middle market, offering substantial premiums while remaining more accessible than their fully Red counterparts.
-Brown (BN) specimens provide affordable entry points under $3 in circulated grades.
+Red-Brown (RB) examples occupy a crucial middle market, offering substantial premiums while remaining far more accessible than their fully Red counterparts.
+Brown (BN) specimens provide affordable entry points under $3 in circulated grades, making them ideal for new collectors building a complete wheat penny album on a budget.

 1931 No Mint Mark Wheat Penny (RD) Price/Grade Chart